-Requiring a bit more preparation (and cash!) tiling over your existing bathroom tiles is another great solution to sprucing up your bathroom on a budget.
+Requiring a bit more preparation (and cash!) tiling over your existing bathroom tiles is another great budget bathroom flooring solution.
 As mentioned in relation to using laminate flooring, you will have to pay close attention to the thickness of your new tiles; make sure that the added thickness on top of your floor won’t interfere with any doors or cabinetry.
 There may also be a bit of a lip at the doorway of your bathroom so again, this is an area that will require attention.

 That being said, tiling over an existing floor is a very cost effective alternative to ripping up your floors, allowing you to save on the labour and rubbish disposal expenses of tile removal.

 For more information on the pros and cons of tiling over existing tiles, checkout this blog post from the Tile Wizards – An excellent in-depth analysis.

 Painting Bathroom Tiles

 Yes you CAN simply paint over your existing bathroom floor tiles!
-It should be noted however, that this IS a temporary solution; painted floor tiles are not a great long term plan as the paint will wear and rub off over time.
+It should be noted however, that this budget bathroom flooring solution is a temporary fix; painted floor tiles are not a great long term plan as the paint will wear and rub off over time.
 You will notice wear much quicker than you would with any other budget flooring makeover project.
 That being said though, painting over your existing floor tiles is a very cost effective option, allows an incredible amount of flexibility and allows you the opportunity to get as creative as you like!

 Just checkout this amazing tutorial using chalk paint and stenciling on a bathroom floor.